 In the inaugural year of Colonial Williamsburg’s Revolutionary City program he performed portraying General Benedict Arnold and Royal Attorney General John Randolph.
 At Mount Vernon Estate and Gardens he was Managing Director of First Person Interpretation and Programming with duties of researching, writing, directing and performing for the Engaging Encounters and Washington’s World programs, both of which he created and which served over 250,000 visitors per year.
 Mr. Johnston has done living history work in Alabama, California, Florida, Georgia, Kentucky, Louisiana, Maryland, Tennessee, Texas, South Carolina, Virginia, Wisconsin and the United Kingdom/England.

 He was the Executive Director and Director of Programs and Education at the National Civil War Naval Museum from 2010 through 2014, telling the stories of sailors, soldiers, slaves and civilians in relation to the Navies of the Civil War.
-He is currently the Curator of Education at the Northeast Georgia History Center, interpreting several centuries of life in North Georgia using museum theatre, music/dance performance, digital outreach, and living history programming – his public programming and creation of the digital outreach studio increased attendance by 20% and revenue by 30%.
+He also served for 5+ years as the Director of Education at the Northeast Georgia History Center, interpreting several centuries of life in North Georgia using museum theatre, music/dance performance, digital outreach, and living history programming – his public programming and creation of the digital outreach studio increased attendance by 20% and revenue by 30%.